OpenFunction/functions-framework-nodejs/test/e2e/README.md

 # E2E Test

-Since the machine configuration provided by GitHub Actions may be insufficient, there are three tests in the `.github/workflows/e2e.yaml` file that cannot run, so they are commented out, but they can be completely run locally.
-The following is how to run the e2e test locally process.
+In the context of E2E (End-to-End) testing, certain tests within the `.github/workflows/e2e.yaml` file cannot run using the provided machine configuration from GitHub Actions.
+However, these tests can be executed successfully locally.
+Below is a guide outlining the process to conduct local E2E tests.

 ## Preparations